BLOG

 June 4, 2026

-My TED Talk Goes Live June 7: Here's How It Happened
+My TEDx talk Goes Live June 7: Here's How It Happened

 Ten years ago a friend of mine had a birthday party for her husband.
 Unbeknownst to any of us, it turned out to be a “TED speakers” event in her backyard.
 TED was a relatively new entity, experts talking concisely and passionately about an idea they cared about.
 Her husband loved these talks and this was her gift to him, having a handful of these esteemed people show up and dazzle us.
 Which, frankly, they did.